Comparative Fault: How it Affects Your Case

 What about Contributory Negligence?

-Contributory Negligence is a legal standard that keeps an injured plaintiff from recovering compensation for any damages inflicted by the defendant in a personal injury claim.
-This legal standard is practiced in the following jurisdictions; Maryland, Alabama, North Carolina, Virginia, and the District of Columbia (Washington D.C.)
+Contributory Negligence is a legal standard that keeps an injured plaintiff from recovering compensation for damages inflicted by the defendant in a personal injury claim.
+The following jurisdictions practice this legal standard; Maryland, Alabama, North Carolina, Virginia, and the District of Columbia (Washington D.C.)
 Contributory Negligence is not practiced in the state of Florida and is not to be confused with Florida’s statute of Pure Comparative Fault.

 For more information about auto accidents in Florida, call Hancock Injury Attorneys at 813-534-6929 or e-mail.
 You can also read more about the specifics of the comparative fault statute in Florida by clicking here.